-The State DFL Chair shall convene a convocation prior to the congressional district conventions of elected public officials.
+The State DFL Chair shall convene a convocation of elected public officials prior to the congressional district conventions of elected public officials.
 In a presidential election year, the convocation shall be held the first Saturday following the date of the precinct caucuses.
 To be eligible to participate in the convocation, elected public officials must consider themselves members of the DFL party and must have participated in the DFL precinct caucus in the year the Convention occurs.
-The business of the convocation shall be to elect 10 members to serve on the State Central Committee for a term of two years, elect three directors to serve on the State Executive Committee for a term of two years, and five delegates from each Congressional District to serve as State Convention delegates.
+The business of the convocation shall be to elect three directors to serve on the State Executive Committee for a term of two years, 10 members to serve on the State Central Committee for a term of two years, elect three directors to serve on the State Executive Committee for a term of two years, and five delegates from each Congressional District to serve as State Convention-delegates at-large to all DFL conventions and endorsing commissions whose boundaries include their residence.
 No alternates shall be elected.
 The aforementioned delegates/directors shall serve on the appropriate committees at all levels of the party.
 This convocation shall fulfill the delegate election guidelines applicable under the Constitution and Bylaws.
 An individual who is serving as a member or alternate to the State Central Committee or State Executive Committee at the time of their election on a partisan ballot shall become an alternate to the members elected to the same body under this section for the remainder of the term.